East Brunswick Child Custody and Support

 Child support is awarded based on the net income of the spouses, using an "Income Shares Model."
 Usually, you can figure out what the court will order in terms of child support, but there sometimes are exceptional situations.
 For example, if one parent is destitute, the court may need to deviate from the guidelines.Consult a Child Custody Attorney in East Brunswick to Protect Your Rights

 Most parents understand the importance of the decisions made by the court during a divorce, and how substantially they will affect a child's life long into the future.
 In many cases, it may be possible for the parents to reach an agreement about child custody and support, but in others, it may be necessary to take the matter to trial.
 We can help you figure out which is appropriate in your case if you are dissolving a marriage.
 The family law lawyers at Goldstein Law Group run a sophisticated practice with a main office in Metuchen, New Jersey.
-Contact us at 732-967-6777 or via our online form to set up a free appointment with an East Brunswick child custody lawyer.
+Contact us at 732-967-6777 or via our online form to set up a Free 10 Minute Case Evaluation* with an East Brunswick child custody lawyer.